Uncovering the Computational Roles of Nonlinearity in Sequence Modeling Using Almost-Linear RNNs

 \subsubsection{Training on Spike Data}

-To train on the neural spike data in Sect. \ref{sec:pfc1_spikes_behavior} and Appx. \ref{sec:pfc_dataset}, we embedded the AL-RNN within the Multimodal Teacher Forcing (MTF) framework \cite{brenner_integrating_2024}, which enables training directly on non-Gaussian observations through likelihood-based optimization.
+To train on the neural spike data in Sect. \ref{sec:pfc1_spikes_behavior} and Appx. \ref{sec:pfc_dataset}, we embedded the AL-RNN within the Multimodal Teacher Forcing (MTF) framework \citep{brenner_integrating_2024}, which enables training directly on non-Gaussian observations through likelihood-based optimization.
 Specifically, we employed a 1D temporal convolutional encoder to map observed spike trains to the latent space, followed by a Poisson decoder defined as

-where \( \bm{z}_t \) is the latent state of the AL-RNN and \( \lambda_t \) the predicted spike rate and $\bm{c}_t$ the observed counts.
+where \( \bm{z}_t \) is the latent state of the AL-RNN, \( \lambda_{ti} \) the predicted spike rates, and $\bm{c}_t$ the observed counts.
 The MTF framework incorporates a latent consistency loss that penalizes the distance between inferred and predicted latent trajectories by

 where \( \bm{z}_t^{(\text{enc})} \) is the latent trajectory inferred from the encoder and \( \bm{z}_t^{(\text{gen})} \) the trajectory generated by the AL-RNN.
 Given the short duration of the spike train trials (30–40 time steps) and their high noise levels, we found that training without teacher forcing but relying solely on the consistency loss yielded the best results, likely because teacher forcing caused overfitting to individual spike events.